Fermented maize porridge

 Go for it

-1. Add 1 cup of maizemeal to three cups of cold-water; stir.
+1. Add 1 cup of maizemeal to one cup of cold-water; stir.

-3. Turn down the heat, and add the mixture of maizemeal and cold-water; stir until it comes back to the boil.
+3. Turn down the heat; add the mixture of maizemeal and cold-water.
+Stir until it comes back to the boil.

 4. Simmer for 15 mins.

-5. Allow to cool to body temperature and add an inoculum; that could be a tablespoon of wholegrain wheat flour, sourdough starter or kefir; or a little natural-honey.
+5. Allow to cool to body temperature and add an inoculum; that could be a tablespoon of wholegrain wheat flour, sourdough starter or kefir.

 6. Allow to ferment in a warm, dark spot for one or more days.